oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Consider taking up this project if you...**

-* Enjoy full-stack development.
+* Enjoy full-stack development (Python and Angular).
 * Have good technical design skills.

 **Suggested Milestones**

-1. Populate the SVG field for newly-created math expressions
+1. Extend the current "math expression" rich-text editor component to include an SVG field.
+The image for this field should be auto-generated for newly-created math expressions.
-2. Migrate all existing expressions on the server to have SVGs in them.
+2. Migrate all existing expressions on the server to populate the SVG field, and validate that all SVG fields are populated.
-3. Use the SVG instead of the LaTeX when showing the formula to the user.
-Remove MathJax libs from the frontend display.
+3. Use the SVG image instead of the LaTeX when showing the formula to the user.
+Remove MathJax libraries from the frontend pages.

+**Notes**
+- The proposal should explain the convention for how the SVG files will be stored.
+(The rich-text editor component would only include a reference that can be used to compute the URL at which to retrieve the image.)
+Note that there is already a system for storing images in explorations, and we recommend reading the code to understand how it works so that you can implement something similar here.
+- Proposals should include a clear explanation of how to carry out the migration procedure, as well as how to carry out an audit in order to ensure that the procedure has been performed correctly.

-### Bulk Upload of Voiceovers
+### 1.3.
+Bulk Upload of Voiceovers

-Voiceover recording is an important feature for giving lessons life in more than one language.
+Voiceover recording is an important feature for making lessons accessible in more than one language.
 As one of the most used features for creators, there are 2 ways voiceovers can be added to the platform: recording and uploading files.

 Recently there was a concern raised with the workflow for uploading files.
-The workflow that currently exists for uploads is that one section of the lesson can be updated one at a time.
-The main premise of this project is to address this by providing voice artists and creators the ability to bulk upload files and give them improved control of setting the individual audio files to desired sections of the lesson.
-This will streamline the process for improved efficiency and experience.
+The current workflow that exists for uploads is to update one section of the lesson at a time, which is quite time-consuming.
+The main aim of this project is to address this by providing voice artists and creators the ability to bulk upload files and give them improved control of assigning the individual audio files to desired sections of the lesson.
+This will streamline the process and reduce the time needed for adding voiceovers to the lessons.

 **Team**: Audio and Translations

-**Potential Mentors**: mzaman07 (primary)
+**Potential Mentors**: @mzaman07 (primary), @DubeySandeep

 **Consider taking up this project if you...**

-* If you enjoy designing UI and care about UX.
+* Enjoy designing UI and care about UX.
-* You want to expand on your Front End Development skills.
+* Want to expand on your frontend development skills (Angular).
-* Have great analytical and technical design skills.
+* Have strong analytical and technical design skills.

 **Suggested Milestones**

-1. Implement a bulk upload function based on the UI mockup design.
+1. Implement a bulk upload function for audio files.
 Create a form that will take the resulting file upload(s).
 Cache all the files in the browser.
-Provide a way to empty/ refresh the cache by the user.
+Provide a way for the user to empty/refresh the cache.
-2. Implement a UI piece that will allow the user to see all the cached files, play them as a preview and set it to a lesson card.
-Also allow the user to set how the language the voiceover is for.
-(Can apply to more than one lesson card.)
-If this makes the existing one file upload button redundant, justify why this should be removed.
-Make upload feature more dynamic as it probably does not need to refresh the screen.
-For network performance, consider designing the file uploading to the server work similarly to a FTP queue.
+2. Implement functionality that will allow the user to see all the cached files, play them as a preview, and assign files (or selections of files) to a lesson card.
+Ensure that the whole file upload process doesn't require refreshing the page, and is efficient in terms of network performance.
+Get confirmation from voiceover artists that the implemented workflow is a significant improvement over the previous one.
-3. Apply minor cosmetic indicators to show that the file can be uploaded to Oppia.
-Display it’s byte size / duration, and mime type.
-(Optional) If certain browser(s) have niche constraints then indicate that to the user.
+3. Apply minor cosmetic indicators to show that the file has been uploaded to Oppia.
+Display its byte size, duration, and mime type.
+If certain browser(s) have niche constraints, indicate that to the user.

 **Notes**

-Think about the design and problem at hand.
-The main goal of this is to improve the workflow for its users.
+- The main goal of this project is to improve the workflow for the voiceover artists.
+This requires careful consideration towards figuring out the correct UX design for the voiceover flow, so please make sure that you think carefully about the design and make it as intuitive as possible.
+Remember that voiceover artists will be using this flow a lot (there are perhaps 150 audio clips per exploration, typically), so it should not be cumbersome.
 The proposal should clearly explain the design and how it improves the experience.

-You may need to research constraints of saving raw audio file data on the browsers.
+- You may need to do some research on the constraints of saving raw audio file data on different browsers.
 Each browser may have different constraints.

-### SVG Diagram Editor in the RTE
+### 1.4.
+Add an SVG Diagram Editor to the RTE

-Introduce an SVG diagram editor in the RTE.
-Creators can use this to create custom informative diagrams for their lessons in the browser itself.
-The images produced would then be stored as SVG for use in the lesson.
+The aim of this project is to introduce an SVG diagram editor in the rich-text editor (RTE).
+Creators can use this to create custom diagrams for their lessons in the browser itself.
+The images produced would then be stored as SVGs for use in the lesson.

 **Team**: Learner and Creator Experience